For-profit, for profit, small business innovation research and small business technology transfer programs, SBIR, STTR, business

 NIH is required by statute to reserve a portion of its annual extramural budget for projects under the SBIR and STTR programs.
 These programs primarily are intended to encourage private-sector commercialization of technology and to increase small business participation in federally funded R&D.

-The SBIR and STTR programs were reauthorized by Congress in P.L.
-112-81, December 31, 2011.
-The reauthorization modified several aspects of the programs, including small business eligibility requirements.
-Updates on reauthorization implementation will be posted on http://sbir.nih.gov.
+The SBIR and STTR programs were reauthorized and modified by Congress under P.L.
+114-328, Section 1834, and P.L.
+115-232.
+These authorities modified several aspects of the programs, including small business eligibility requirements.
+Updates on reauthorization implementation will be posted on NIH's SBIR web page.
 NIH will issue Guide Notice/s to advise the community about the impact on NIH's SBIR and STTR programs.

 There are two major differences between the SBIR and STTR programs:

-- Under SBIR Program, the Project Director/Principal Investigator (PD/PI) must have his/her primary employment with the small business concern at the time of award and for the duration of the project period.
-However, under the STTR Program the PD/PI may have his/her primary employment with either the small business concern or the collaborating research institution.
-On an STTR project, the PD/PI must devote at least 10 percent of his/her time to the STTR project.
-For purposes of the SBIR and STTR Programs, personnel obtained through a Professional Employer Organization or other similar personnel leasing company may be considered employees of the awardee.
-The STTR program requires for both phases I and II that the SBC formally partner with a single, non-profit research institution.
+- Partnering Research Institution: The STTR program requires for both phases I and II that the SBC formally partner with a single, non-profit research institution.
 At least 40 percent of the STTR research project is to be conducted by the SBC and at least 30 percent of the work is to be conducted by the single, "partnering" research institution through a formal, cooperative arrangement.
 Such organizations include universities, non-profit hospitals, and other non-profit research organizations as well as Federally Funded Research and Development Centers.
 STTR grants are awarded to the SBC, which will receive all of the funding for the project and disburse the appropriate funding to the research institution.
 The SBIR program allows subcontracting, it does not require it so the SBC may conduct the entire SBIR project without outside collaboration.